ocpi/ocpi/credentials.md

 When two parties connect, it might happen that one of the parties expects a certain endpoint to be available at the other party.

-For example: a CPO could only want to connect when the CDRs endpoint is available in a eMSP system.
+For example: a CPO could only want to connect when the CDRs endpoint is available in an eMSP system.

-In case the client starting the credentials exchange process, cannot find the endpoints it expects.
-It is expected to NOT send the POST request with credentials to the server.
+In case the client is starting the credentials exchange process and cannot find the endpoints it expects.
+Then, it is expected NOT to send the POST request with credentials to the server.
 Log a message/notify the administrator to contact the administrator of the server system.

-In case the server, receiving the request from a client, cannot find the endpoints it expects.
-It is expected to respond to the request with a status code: [3003](status_codes.md#3xxx-server-errors).
+In case the server, receiving the request from a client, cannot find the endpoints it expects, then it is expected to respond to the request with a status code: [3003](status_codes.md#3xxx-server-errors).